Southeastern Europe: Definition

 The first known use of the term "Southeast Europe" was by Austrian researcher Johann Georg von Hahn (1811–1869) as a broader term than the traditional Balkans, a concept based on the boundaries of the Balkan Peninsula.
 Countries described in 2004 by Istituto Geografico De Agostini as being entirely within the Balkan region, are: Albania, Bosnia and Herzegovina, Bulgaria, Montenegro, and North Macedonia.

 However from the 1990s onwards, in part due to the negative historical and political connotations of the term Balkans, (especially since the military conflicts of the 1990s in Yugoslavia in the western half of the region) the term Southeast Europe is becoming increasingly popular.

 Standing Committee on Geographical Names

 The cultural borders of Europe according to the Standing Committee on Geographical Names, Germany.
 The map displays two different segment-bordering ways superimposed on each other.

-The German Ständige Ausschuss für geographische Namen (Standing Committee on Geographical Names), which develops and recommends rules for the uniform use of geographical names, proposes two sets of boundaries.
+The German Ständiger Ausschuss für geographische Namen (Standing Committee on Geographical Names), which develops and recommends rules for the uniform use of geographical names, proposes two sets of boundaries.
 The first follows international borders of current countries.
 The second subdivides and includes some countries based on cultural criteria.
 The following countries are included in their classification "Southeastern Europe":